 The Building Walking Basslines workbook fills those learning holes by going broader (more songs, more chord progressions) and more granualar (dividing a 32 bar progression up into 8 bar increments, slowing the tempos down so they are much more manageable).

 Before we go on, here’s a short video clip of me playing a walking bass line to the chord progression of Fly Me To The Moon.
-This bass line was created by Nigel, one of my previous …and whilst it’s not a world beater it’s a very passable walking bass line.
+This bass line was created by Nigel, one of my previous students…and whilst it’s not a Ray Brown or Ron Carter level world beater, it’s a very passable and functional walking bass line.